Beves of Hamtoun (poem): Synopsis

-Beves now falls out with the English king Edgar, and in consequence goes back to Armenia with his pregnant wife Josian and Ascopard.
-Ascopard turns against Beves and, having secretly conspired with king Yvor, abducts Josian, leaving her newly born twin sons Miles and Guy behind.
+Ascopard, plotting to betray Beves, restores allegiance to his former lord, Yvor of Mombraunt.
+Ascopard abducts Josian, immediately after she delivers her twin sons Miles and Guy in a makeshift hut in the forest.
 Beves fosters his sons out to a fisherman and a forester, then goes in search of Josian.
-Meanwhile, Saber, guided by a dream, follows Beves, discovers Josian and rescues her.
-Together they discover Beves and the children.
+Meanwhile, Saber, guided by a dream, sets out to rescue Beves's kins, killing Ascopard and freeing Josian.
+Their search for Beves continues for seven years of wandering.

-Beves rejoins the Armenian king Ermin and aids him in a war against king Yvor.
-Ermin dies, having made Beves's son Guy his heir.
+Beves reconciles with the Armenian king Ermin and helps him win a war against king Yvor.
+Ermin dies, having made Beves's son Guy his heir (and Armenia is converted to Christianity) Arondel is stolen by Yvor's underling, and Saber back in England is prompted by another dream, returns to recover the horse, and the Saracens who pursued him are defeated by Beves's sons.
 Beves fights one more war against Yvor, defeats him, and takes his place as king of Mombraunt.

-The family return to England and fight a successful war with king Edgar, which ends with Edgar offering Miles his only daughter in marriage.
+The family return to England to seek retribution on King Edgar for confiscating Saber's son's estate, and though the King was willing to restore the estate, the steward was hard-lined and sought to rile the people of Cheapside, London into taking Beves prisoner, and after the ensuing battle with Londoners, the false news reaches Josian and her sons that Beves has fallen, and at London-gate (Ludgate) they massacres all who oppose (and in the interpolated text, Sir Guy here uses the sword Aroundight or Aroundyȝt which once belonged to Sir Lancelot of the Lake).
+Beves is successfully rescued and they hold festivities.
+The conflict ends with Edgar offering Miles his only daughter in marriage, with Miles as future heir to England.
 Once more Beves, Josian and Guy journey eastward and take up their two kingdoms.
 After twenty years Beves and Josian die together in each other's arms.